The Sea only Talks |

 Neuwirth's takes gradually reveal his openness toward the differences between various sensations and perceptions.
 Time and again the sequence of images surprises: Some seem to be purely calligraphic, even painterly.
 The penultimate triptych is an overwhelming sequence of cloud banks at dusk in the vein of Turner, oscillating between golden rays of sun reflections and compressed darkness.
 Moment after moment this appears to be an abstract still life, despite those imposing cloud banks, and permanent changes in the sky's blotted patches marbled with streaks of light.
 And yet the concrete is not only present in the forms of the elements.
 It is, in particular, those takes of the beach crowded with people and animals that invite to follow the course of events not merely as movements in space and time (and light and darkness), but also entice the viewers to engage in studies of life's agency.

-Here, Neuwirth's sense of humor – never to be underestimated – is at its strongest: Right from the opening frames, the monumentality of the sea – as conjured up by Borges in his lyrical poetry – is juxtaposed with the most banal of everyday activities – a walk or run along the beach, while the waves surge against the morning strand, and a figure moves in the left and right frames (the middle one often, but not always, remains, in a sense, 'empty'...).
+Here, Neuwirth's sense of humour – never to be underestimated – is at its strongest: Right from the opening frames, the monumentality of the sea – as conjured up by Borges in his lyrical poetry – is juxtaposed with the most banal of everyday activities – a walk or run along the beach, while the waves surge against the morning strand, and a figure moves in the left and right frames (the middle one often, but not always, remains, in a sense, 'empty'...).
 In his threefold shots Neuwirth likes to juxtapose contrary movements (Pessoa: "In that I became absorbed, I multiplied myself"), such as when at first the person in the left frame moves upward, the one in the right frame moves downward before shortly being choreographed into uniform movements – and then again, in the literal sense of the word, drift apart.

 As always with Neuwirth, there is a lot to see despite his apparent minimalism.
 At times there is so much that it is hard to decide where to look (which has mainly to do with our habits of seeing that may be productively subverted by Neuwirth's essays in moving images).
 The three initial takes with their perspectival light cone's tip pointing at the beach, between shadow zones and the permanent renewal of the forms of waves, manifest the formal aspects that dominate the work – all giving a faint idea of the infinitude that is the sea.
-Simultaneously, the beach runners provide for a banal, yet nonetheless fascinating counterpoint.
+Simultaneously, the beach runners provide a banal, yet nonetheless fascinating counterpoint.

 In later takes human activities are contemplated as either leisurely pursuits or encroachments on the natural scenery.
 The second frame shows surfers forming a circle on the beach before they get going on their boards – the remaining circular traces in the sand will soon resurface in a scene that juxtaposes three different forms of sports games (and the gathering of various groups of people that each form and behave in quite different a fashion.
 A bit later surfers are shown struggling against the waves, swimming out into the open to catch a wave, while only a few actually come riding back in on one.
 Effortlessly and ironically those groups of people are mimicked in the subsequent bird's-eye view of colonies of birds congregating and dispersing, which leads to a permanent change (in numbers and constellations), although at first nothing really seems to happen.
 (These birds, time and again gliding across one of the three frames, make as such for the most captivating reward to take away from the work's theme of permanent-difference-in-recurrence).

 While in previous films, e.g. SNOW/SCHNEE (2018), Neuwirth studies traces of human encroachment on nature, here, considerations along these lines seem to be futile.
 Yet, permanent change of the sea and the power of infinite cycles of recurrence prevails.
 The beauty of The sea only talks about the sea is also that its title never betrays its promise.
 The film's invitation to let the gaze wander and let it be absorbed by the impressions the sea engenders, to drift away on them as one does when seeing it for real (and hearing its calming sound of the rush) is impermeable to all attempts of categorization by way of comparing or contrasting details.
-It leaves us with the joyful sensation of being let in on a secret, and keep it.
+It leaves us with the joyful sensation of being let in on a secret, and keeping it.
 This sensation is amplified by the mysterious soundscapes of Fennesz's compositions.
 At times these are just there, at times receding, which is noticeable, then again mingling with the original sounds, only to soon be eclipsed by the ebb and flow of this maritime imagery, just like various impressions might somehow add up, yet never become a sum total.

 In the end, Neuwirth returns to waves lapping at the beach, now, at night, creating a particular effect in a film that features so many variegated plays of light.
-In the darkness, the white crests of the surf are but faintly perceptible (a kind of a 'day's routine' running from morning to evening seems to be the only formally compelling structural paradigm of the film).
+In the darkness, the white crests of the surf are faintly perceptible (a kind of a 'day's routine' running from morning to evening seems to be the only formally compelling structural paradigm of the film).
 And even if the sea seems to withdraw from the gaze, it continues to tell its story, and only the story that it is itself.

 While the sea's infinite rush still lingers over the closing screen credits, there is no sense of ending.
 Rather there remains the faith in a new beginning, a new turn in the cycle of perpetual change, time and again recurring with every sunrise, just like “the sea on a placid morning relentlessly furrowing infinite sands.”